FRIENDS of the ANIMALS in Kansas

 STOP BAD PUPPY MILLS: If you know the location of a puppy mill where dogs are kept in substandard conditions, do contact law enforcement authorities and also call the Puppy Mill Task Force at the HSUS - 877-MILL-TIP.
 If your tip results in a conviction, you can receive a reward of $5,000

 Dogs cannot talk to us when they are sick.
-As a responsible dog owner, it is important to pay special attention to your dog's well-being during the winter season.
+As a responsible dog owner, it is important to pay special attention to your dog's well-being.
 Remember the following health concerns:

 ANTIFREEZE, which often collects on driveways and roadways, is highly poisonous.
 Although it smells and tastes good to your dog, it can be lethal.

-Like people, dogs seem to be more susceptible to illness in the winter.
+Like people, dogs seem to be more susceptible to illness when under heat stress.
 Take your dog to a veterinarian if you see any suspicious symptoms.

 Don't use over-the-counter medications on your dog without consulting a veterinarian.

 The best way to keep your pet safe is to always keep an eye on him or her.
 Do not leave your pet alone, even in a fenced in area, because a fence is not stopping thieves.
 Even if you allow your dog to be off leash at a dog park, be aware of your surroundings.
 It only takes a split second for someone to grab your dog and be gone.

 Always be aware of your surroundings.Guard your pets closely.
 If there happens to be a vehicle or person you are not familiar with and it gives you any reason to be suspicious, call your local police department and report it.
 You might be saving someones pet from a terrible fate.

 Who We Are